Wayne Embry: NBA front-office career

-In 2004, Embry was hired to be the senior basketball advisor to Rob Babcock, the rookie general manager for the Toronto Raptors.
-After one season, Embry was elevated from senior advisor to president, bypassing Babcock in the chain of command when the board cited a lack of confidence in Babcock's moves.
-On January 26, 2006, Embry was named the interim general manager for the Raptors after the firing of Babcock, a position he held for two months until Bryan Colangelo was hired as the general manager.
-Embry has continued to serve as senior basketball advisor for the Raptors.
-Since then, the Raptors went on to become NBA champions in 2019.
+On January 26, 2006, Raptor team president and CEO Peddie named Embry the interim general manager for the Raptors after the firing of Babcock, a position Embry held for less than two months until Bryan Colangelo was hired as the new president and general manager.
+Still, during his short stint as general manager, Embry engineered two significant trades.
+Embry has continued to serve as senior basketball advisor for the Raptors (through at least 2024).
+Since joining the team, the Raptors went on to become NBA champions in 2019.